 After an auto accident, an insurance company may try to direct or “steer” you toward a specific repair company that they are contracted with.
 Insurance companies often partner with repair shops for their own interests at your expense.
 In this arrangement, the repair company saves the insurance provider money by cutting corners on their repairs.
-In return, the insurance company drives customers to their repair shops.
+In return, the insurance company drives auto body shop customers to their repair shops.
 This immoral, but unfortunately all too common, practice is known as steering.

 Don’t let insurance companies take advantage of your situation.
 After an accident, you have the right to find a quality repair shop that you can trust.
 If you don’t know a reputable shop personally, ask for recommendations from family and friends or call your local dealer for a recommendation.
 Once you have found a reliable and honest repair facility, notify your insurance company of where the repairs will occur.
 Stay in control of your situation and ensure that your vehicle is receiving the best care.